L. HUDSON, SEEDSMAN,

 'CHIR' or 'EMODI PINE'.
 Beautiful Himalayan pine to 80 feet, with long, drooping, light green 12" needles and 7" cones.
 Zone 6.
 The seeds are eaten in India.
 Germinates in 2 - 4 weeks with no prechill needed.

 'TORREY PINE'.
 Small round-headed tree to 60 feet, often gnarled in the wild.
 Stiff dark green 8 - 12" needles and round 6" cones.
 Rare endemic, only a few thousand trees occur in a small spot on the San Diego coast and on Santa Rosa Island.
-Zone 8.
 Large edible seeds.
-Germinates in 4 - 6 weeks or so.
+Zone 7.
+Germinates in 4 - 6 weeks and a 4 week prechill often helps.

 CAMPANULACEAE.
 'BALLOON FLOWER'.
 A single species.
 A showy hardy perennial thriving in well drained sandy loam.
 Easy from seed; blooms the second year.
 The flower buds are inflated and balloon-like before they open.
 Allow stems to die back in fall.
 Germinates in 1 - 3 weeks at warm temperatures.
 Do not cover seed.
 The young leaves are used in salads in Japan.
 Native to eastern Asia.